RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 <br>3.
 How can the Data Science, Cybersecurity, Private and Public interests remove gaps in stopping these types of operations?
 <br>4.
 How does the online data and motivations correlate to threats and predictable actions in previous instances from the related individuals?
 <br>5.
 How can we prevent similar operations to save lives and stop the distress of the victim by mitigating the harms?

+- We're creating precedents to have this public research study...
+Have data and quantifications evidence, then reverse engineer why/origins, and collect suspicious activities throughout for ethical experts.

 <br>
 <b>See - Study Case - Effects, Risks, Origins for more information...</b>